danish-silva/VisualServoingP3G1/README.md

 | `T_ce` | Tool-to-camera transform | Adjust to your camera mount orientation |

 Move the checkerboard — the UR3 will follow it, maintaining the target’s position and scale in the image.

+---

+## ⚖️ How the λ (Lambda) Value Was Chosen

+The λ parameter directly scales the **speed of convergence** in the IBVS control law:

+\[
+v_c = -λ L^+ e
+\]

+- A **high λ** makes the robot respond quickly to image error but risks oscillation if camera calibration or depth estimates are noisy.
+- A **low λ** gives smoother, slower convergence but can lag behind moving targets.

+I started with **λ = 0.3**, observing that the robot lagged noticeably when the checkerboard moved quickly.
+Gradually increasing to **λ = 0.5** produced **stable, responsive motion with minimal overshoot**, balancing noise sensitivity and responsiveness for the RealSense D435’s depth accuracy (~2–3 mm at 0.4 m range).

+This value may vary depending on:
+- Camera–target distance
+- Frame rate / latency
+- Robot controller speed

+---

+## 🧭 Adjusting the Desired Checkerboard Position

+To change the robot’s “resting distance”:

+- **Move robot further back:** increase `DESIRED_HALF_W` / `DESIRED_HALF_H`
+- **Move robot closer:** decrease them